-- The Head of Tax for the UK and a team of 16 people are accountable for technical advisory, risk management and compliance for the UK business
+- The Director of Tax for the UK and a team of 13 people are accountable for technical advisory, risk management and compliance for the UK business

-- This UK tax team is responsible for all applicable taxes in the UK including Corporation Tax, VAT, PAYE and customs duties
+- This UK tax team is responsible for all applicable taxes in the UK including Corporation Tax, VAT, employment taxes and customs duties

 - The UK is a significant area of focus for our business and therefore has the relevant qualified resource committed to effectively deliver changes in tax law that are significant to the business; ensure appropriate tax risk management; deliver compliance with all elements of tax regulations; and procure and oversee any tax advisory services contracted by the business

 - The Senior Accounting Officer assesses the appropriateness of our tax accounting arrangements on an ongoing basis providing an important additional tier of governance in terms of systems and controls.
-The results of this activity are reviewed with the Group Finance Director and the Chief Financial Officer on a regular basis
+The results of this activity are reviewed with the Group Finance Director on a regular basis

 - Regular reviews with senior internal stakeholders are carried out for areas where tax risk might exist

-- Regular reporting of tax issues to the Specsavers Executive Committee occurs through the monthly board report.
-The UK tax team is also actively involved in all key projects or initiatives and required to sign off to ensure that tax issues are appropriately identified and managed
+- The UK tax team is also actively involved in all key projects or initiatives and required to sign off to ensure that tax issues are appropriately identified and managed

 - When required, professional advice is sought from external advisors for matters requiring technical guidance or opinion